intel/nauta/docs/user-guide/actions/getting_started.md

 Use the following command to launch TensorBoard and to view graphs of this model's results.
 Refer to [Working with Datasets](working_with_datasets.md) for more information.

-When training scripts output Tensorflow summaries to `/mnt/output/experiment`, they can be automatically picked up by the Tensorboard instance launched with command:
+When training scripts output TensorFlow summaries to `/mnt/output/experiment`, they can be automatically picked up by the Tensorboard instance launched with this command:

 **Syntax:**

 `nctl launch tensorboard [options] EXPERIMENT-NAME`

-Execute this command:
+Execute the following command:

 `nctl launch tensorboard single`

 **Note:** If you are using CLI through remote access, you will need to setup an X server for tunneling over SSH with port forwarding or use SSH Proxy command tunneling.
 After establishing a tunnel from the gateway to your local machine, use the URL provided by nctl.

-The following message displays.
+The following message displays the example port number.

 ```
 Please wait for Tensorboard to run...